Fancy a job in PR? Here are our top tips to get started

 Of course, no one has all the answers, but the more people you can speak to and learn from, the more industry knowledge you’ll absorb – helping to make you a well-informed and seasoned PR pro.

 Try a spot of networking

-It’s worth putting your research hat on and doing some digging into whether any industry bodies, news outlets or PR agencies are hosting any digital events or webinars about the industry.
+It’s worth putting your research hat on and doing some digging into whether any industry bodies, news outlets, or PR agencies are hosting any digital events or webinars about the sector.
 If so, it can be a great way to learn more alongside other attendees – some sessions even have a dedicated Q&A slot, allowing you to get answers to your most pressing questions.

 So, what are you waiting for?